From the help for Tune Smithy

 To set a maximum power for a prime, do it like this: "2^8 3^5" to set max powers of 2^8 and 3^5.

-Entries in the factors field can also be composite.
+Entries in this field can also be composite.
 So for instance, if you enter 6 as a value, you will find ratios with denumerator or denumerator a multiple of 6 .

 Note to programmers: You are welcome to modify this code and copy it, and use it in your own web pages or programs - it is free source.
 Use View Source in your browser, and cut and paste.
 No restrictions, and no need to acknowledge the author anywhere including in your code - also of course also, no warranties of fitness for any purpose.